edenspiekermann/themer/README.md

     Themer::$theme_file = 'my_theme.html'; // the default is 'theme.html';
     Themer::run(__DIR__);

 Let your server know how to treat this directory.
-A simple `.htaccess` example for Apache would look like this:
+A simple `.htaccess` example for Apache/MAMP would look like this:

     RewriteEngine on
     RewriteBase /